TIMELY ANNOUNCEMENT – The 2020 Spring Conference on Teaching and Learning has been postponed because of the novel coronavirus (COVID-19) pandemic.

 - Panel Session (75 minutes) – A team of presenters may propose a full session.
-Presenters may be from one discipline or program, different departments from the same institution or, ideally, from different institutions.
+Presenters may be from one discipline or program, different departments from the same university or, ideally, from different universities.

 - Poster Session – Posters are welcome from all disciplines, including fields where posters are typically not the norm.
 We are especially curious to see posters that disrupt the traditional linearity of this research presentation platform.
 Wisconsin Teaching Fellows & Scholars alumni

 are welcome to produce new posters with updated SoTL research that extends or complicates their original WTFS work.